lubumbax/linkitair/README.md

 ### The UI
 The UI is a basic Angular application that pulls flights information from the Spring Boot application.
-It consists of a flights search page in which we can search available flights for a given "From" and "To" airports.
+It consists on a flights search page in which we can search available flights for a given "From" and "To" airports.
 The page displays two flight search boxes that will dynamically be populated with the airports matching the characters entered.
 Once an airport is selected, the search box "locks-in" with a light blue colour indicating that it is "ready" to search.

+The Angular application is running embedded in the Tomcat server of Spring Boot.

 ## How to run it